TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 ```
 The output is a genotype table, containing information on what position, and in which exon a variant is laying.
 As well as which genotype all samples have at this position.

+## Statistical testing on output tables for ESR1
+A set of one-way ANOVA's were conducted on the tables, so that for each exon-location pair, it was tested whether there was a significant difference between genotypes.
+The p-values of these tests where then corrected for multiple testing.
+The script used for this was statistics_ESR1.R.
+Note that to run this script yourself, the working directory and the table names have to be changed in the script.
+Both the results and the script can be found in the Statistical_Testing subfolder.

 ## Further steps
 Using the PSI table and the final genotype table, one can analyze the potential correlation between the expression of an exon and the genetic variants found in it.